Skip to main content

 Dark Atlas: Infernum Game Cover

-Dark Atlas: Infernum is a single player action adventure game.
+Dark Atlas: Infernum is a single player shooter game with horror, mystery and thriller themes.
 It was developed by Night Council Studio and was released on November 13, 2025.
 It received very positive reviews from players.

 Dark Atlas: Infernum is a disturbing first-person story where an esoteric end of the world meets psychological survival horror with a strong narrative component.
 What would happen if a ghostly-looking humanoid figure suddenly appeared in your living room?
 It doesn't speak, it doesn't move, it doesn't react.
 It just stands there and something tells you not to get too close.
 And if this same thing …